 Another trend in coffee shops would be different types of cold brew.
 Cold-brew is a stronger coffee that is less acidic and bitter than traditional coffee.
 It’s also very easy to brew and lasts much longer than traditional coffee.
 Because the drink is naturally sweeter, it can be mixed with other ingredients to create a variety of flavors.
 For instance, a new up-and-coming drink is Cold brew lemonade, made as it sounds, by mixing cold brew and lemonade.

 Coffee Shop Spotlight: Ntaba Coffee Haus

 Ntaba Coffee Haus is a coffee shop with the desire to bring the flavors of South Africa in a cup.
 Ntaba offers organic, fair trade, freshly roasted coffee, sourced from the best farms in Africa.
-The coffee shop offers a variety of coffees and teas with ingredients.
-They also offer African-style snacks with a variety of jams, pastries, and other African foods.
+In addition to coffees and teas, Ntaba offers African-style snacks with a variety of jams, pastries, and other African foods.
 The mission of Ntaba is to “make the place a neighborhood gathering spot, while also offering something special for the South African community in the area”.